Welcome to Omaha Virtual School

 Students in K-5th grade will need to have all online AND offline work recorded by the Learning Coach.
 According to Nebraska Department of Education, rule 10, students in K-8th grade are expected to participate in 1,032 hours of course instruction throughout the school year; and, students in high school require1,080 hours.

 Time spent at the Learning Center/Campus on the student's designated day does not need to be tracked in the OLS for attendance.
 Our Learning Facilitators are responsible for tracking the attendance weekly, with a report of total hours available upon request quarterly.
-Learning Coaches are required to track attendance for student work completed at home, during online lessons, and at times of intervention support.
+Learning Coaches are required to track attendance for student work completed at home.

 During the first weeks of school, there will be learning sessions available to learning coaches to assist in tracking the attendance properly in the K12 system.
 We encourage all learning coaches to attend to ensure they understand the process.Check out this video on how to track attendance.